Learn How to Knit For Crocheters (BiCrafty Boot Camp, Knitting Lessons for Crocheters, Lesson 1) Slip Knot, Cast On, and Knit Stitch

 - Additionally, crocheters understand that tension affects your work.

 - Knowledge of yarn will help in choosing yarn for knitting projects.
 You already know about yarn weight and fiber.
 Do note, however, that yarn behaves differently on needles than on hooks.
-Therefore, just because something works for you in crochet doesn’t always means it’ll be the top choice for knitting.
-Don’t worry, you’ll figure it out!
+Therefore, just because something works for you in crochet doesn’t always mean it’ll be the top choice for knitting.
+Don’t worry; you’ll figure it out!

 - Although knitting needles are different from crochet hooks, you might have some familiarity with the feel of the tools in your hand.